yazz/VisualJS/README.md

 ### Every time I restart AppShare I can't see my apps.
 How to I save them?
-You need to save the apps that you wish to keep by pessing the button "Save as .appshare file" fro the editor.
+You need to save the apps that you wish to keep by pessing the button "Save as .jsa file" fro the editor.

 ### I’m already invested in my favorite text editor.
 Can I keep using it with AppShare?